aychtang/prolog-beginner-guide/guide.md

 ### Finding all solutions to a rule

-By default in SWI-Prolog implementation, when you find the solution to a substitution in a rule, it returns the first valid result.
-A useful query to make would be to find all possible solutions to a substitution, for example what if I wanted to find all the parents of a person within our universe.
+A useful query to make would be to find all possible solutions to a substitution and return it as a list to be used by a later portion of the program, for example what if I wanted to find all the parents of a person within our universe?
 To do that we can use the builtin `forall/3`.

 `findall/3` takes three arguments `findall(Object, Goal, List)`.